 Debt Ratios for Home Financing

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.

 28/36 (Conventional)